 However, few people know that the ancient city sung in the poems is located on the territory of modern Turkey, in the province of Canakkale.
 The ruins of ancient Troy were discovered in the 1860s by the German archaeologist Heinrich Schliemann, and most of the relics after the Second World War were taken to the USSR and are now kept in the Hermitage and the Pushkin Museum.

 Like the heroes of Hollywood films about the ancient city on the Aegean coast, you, like a winner, will pass through the city gates and see for yourself the greatness of the legendary Troy.
-Day Trip From Istanbul to Gallipoli and Troy will leave an indelible impression and will be a subject of discussion among family and friends for a long time.
+Day Trip From Istanbul to Troy will leave an indelible impression and will be a subject of discussion among family and friends for a long time.

 Many myths and legends go around ancient Troy and its rulers, and the theme of the Trojan War is always popular and relevant.
 Dozens of films and hundreds of poems and stories, sculptures and paintings with mythical plots only add mystery and mystery, and the number of travelers who want to visit the ancient city is growing from year to year.